nus-cs2103-AY2223S2/tp/docs/AboutUs.md

 title: About Us
 ---

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg) aiming to transform fridge inventory management. <br/><br/>
 You can reach us at the email `ng.jinyuan@u.nus.edu`

 ## Project team